GauBen/svelte-emails/README.md

 - `mails/`: This is the root HTTP directory, and it will also contain our emails.

-  - [`index.ts`](https://github.com/GauBen/svelte-emails/blob/main/packages/svelte-emails/src/mails/index.ts): This file reexports all emails.
+  - [`index.ts`](https://github.com/GauBen/svelte-emails/blob/main/packages/svelte-emails/src/mails/index.ts): This file reexports all the emails.

     ```ts
     export { default as HelloWorld } from "./hello-world/Mail.svelte";